Properties of winter fruits

 The quince was cultivated for the first time in the Caucasus region adjacent to the nearby Caspian Sea and Black Sea.
 It first appears documented in 600 BC and appears to have been cultivated prior to apples between 200 and 100 BC.

-More information on other fruits of winter in the listing above
+More information on other fruits of winter.

 Other interesting articles